Tips on How to Protect Your Assets in a Divorce

 Another example is when you purchased a home prior to your marriage, but your spouse moves in and it becomes your marital residence.
 During the marriage, both you and your spouse make payments on the mortgage.
 This means the reduction in the mortgage balance and/or increase on home value can be claimed as community property.

 If you and your spouse decide to start a business prior to the marriage, dividing the ownership interest and other aspects of the business can become quite tricky.
 The distinction between separate and community property in the context of a business will likely depend on the articles of incorporation, the business structure you decided to use (e.g., partnership, LLC, S-Corp, etc.).
-Given the complexities of the situation, it is highly recommended that you speak to an experienced Houston divorce attorney.
+Given the complexities of the situation, it is highly recommended that you speak to an experienced Houston divorce lawyer.

-Speak to a Houston Divorce Attorney Today
+Speak to a Houston Divorce Lawyer Today